wissalalayashi/portfolio/README.md

 # Wissal Alayashi, PhD
-*STEM Animations & Technical Illustrations for Science and Engineering Education*
+*Scientific & Technical Illustrations for Complex STEM and Engineering Topics*

 ---
 ## 📘 About

-I create clear, engaging scientific illustrations and animations that make complex STEM concepts accessible for students, educators, and publishers.
-My portfolio spans topics across physics, renewable energy, materials science, and engineering processes, always with a focus on accuracy and visual clarity.
+I create technical illustrations and animations that make complex STEM and semiconductor concepts easy to understand.
+My work spans physics, materials science, thin-film processes, microfabrication, and renewable energy, with a focus on accuracy and visual clarity

 ---